yb66/RandomPerson/README.markdown

 http://search.cpan.org/~peterhi/Data-RandomPerson-0.4/

 Make sure you're reading the right version of the docs to go with your library!
+This was my first Ruby library and right now I'm in the process of rewriting it.
 (If you're reading this on Github look for the "Switch Tags" above to get the right version.)

 ## Why did I write this?